Faculty of Science

 Derived from the score formula of individual programme

-(The programme will consider 4 core subjects plus 2 best electives* in Academic Score calculation.)
+(The programme will consider the best 5 HKDSE subjects in Academic Score calculation.)

 Interview Performance Applicable to School Principal's nominees / applicants with a disability / OEA applicants / regular applicants with interview